energinet-open-incubator/innersource-collaboration/README.md

 ## Content

 - Once more collab infrastructure is set up, e.g. after [#64](https://github.com/project-origin/origin-collaboration/issues/64) is done, more content will be here.

+- A useful issues filter showing everything but the workshop stickies: https://github.com/project-origin/origin-collaboration/issues?q=is%3Aissue+is%3Aopen+-label%3Aworkshop+ (i.e. all labels but the "workshop" label)